Actyv/Actyv-BootCamp/README.md

 app.use('/users', usersRouter);
 ```

 `app.use()` is a method we need to invoke middlewares.
-In first line we are telling our application to use routes in `indexRouter` wheenver someone hits the `/` route and in second we are telling the app to use `usersRouter` wheever someone hits the `/users` route.
+In first line we are telling our application to use routes in `indexRouter` whenever someone hits the `/` route and in second we are telling the app to use `usersRouter` whenever someone hits the `/users` route.

 Now let's create our own routes.
 Open `routes/users.js` and add the following code to it

 ```
 router.get('/info', function(req, res, next) {
     res.status(200).json({data: "Welcome to Actyv!!"}) });
 ```
 Restart the server by killing it with `Ctrl+C` and running `npm start` again.